thomas-tugwell/JanusBind/README.md

 JanusBind uses Python 3.11 and PyRosetta, therefore it is recommended you compile [this](https://graylab.jhu.edu/download/PyRosetta4/archive/release/PyRosetta4.Debug.python311.linux/PyRosetta4.Debug.python311.linux.release-387.tar.bz2) version of PyRosetta from source.

-Install LigandMPNN in the main directory:
+JanusBind uses the LigandMPNN repo for binder sequence generation.
+Clone the repo into the main directory of JanusBind:
 ```
 git clone https://github.com/dauparas/LigandMPNN.git
 ```